diegoschlauri/marstek_venus_ha/README.md

 ### Via HACS (recommended)

 1. Add this GitHub repository to HACS as a "Custom repository".
-2. Search for "Intelligent Battery Control" and install the integration.
+2. Search for "Marstek Venus HA" and install the integration.
 3. Restart Home Assistant.

 ### Manual installation

-1. Download the folder `custom_components/marstek_intelligent_battery` from this repository.
+1. Download the folder `custom_components/marstek_venus_ha_2` from this repository.
 2. Copy it into the `custom_components` directory of your Home Assistant installation.
 3. Restart Home Assistant.